hydrodynamicstability/Invitation-to-Hydrodynamics/bookrev_Worster2009.md

 course of study or research.
 It will also benefit more mature physicists and applied mathematicians who are new to fluid dynamics, and would like a taste of the field and a start on achieving some literacy in it.
 I would recommend this book, along with the two chapters on fluids in *The Feynman Lectures on Physics*, to any beginner.

+(This review was originally published in April, 2010, in *The BIG Notebook*, volume 6, number 1, pp. 4-5.)

 [Return to main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/)